Detective Pikachu (video game): Film adaptation

 A live-action film based around the Detective Pikachu character by Warner Bros.
-Pictures was released on May 10, 2019 and grossed $433 million worldwide.
+Pictures was released on May 10, 2019, and grossed $450 million worldwide.
 It was directed by Rob Letterman, and stars Justice Smith, Kathryn Newton, Suki Waterhouse, Omar Chaparro, Chris Geere, Ken Watanabe and Bill Nighy, with Ryan Reynolds as the voice of Pikachu.
 The film began pre-production in 2017, and was filmed in London in 2018.

 Sequel

 Weeks after the film adaptation's release, the Pokémon Company announced in a press conference that a Detective Pikachu sequel is being developed for the Nintendo Switch, and that it would feature a different resolution from what the film version portrayed.
+In June 2023, the sequel's title was officially announced as Detective Pikachu Returns, and it released on October 6, 2023.